 Students who are classified as seniors will be permitted two excused college days during their senior year.
 These visits should be used during the months of September through April.
 Students wishing to make a college visit should submit a request in writing one week prior to the scheduled visit.
 In order for the absence to be excused, the student must present a signed college visitation form upon his return to school (Visitation forms are generally available on all college campuses).
+The correct paperwork must be completed in order for the absence to not count against the student.
 A college day absence will not count against exam exemption.